Update: $17.5 Million Settlement Reached in Wisconsin Firefighting Foam Contamination Suit

 How is AFFF Firefighting Foam Contaminating the Water?

-Because PFAS can permeate ground water and soil, they have contaminated drinking water in cities across the United States.
+Because PFAS can permeate groundwater and soil, they have contaminated drinking water in cities across the United States.

-AFFF can contaminate the soil, surface water, and groundwater, and the residual materials can enter drain systems and discharge to remote locations.
+AFFF can contaminate the soil, surface water, and groundwater, and the residual materials can enter drain systems and discharge them to remote locations.

 Are Lawsuits Being Filed?